 Independent study courses are designed to allow Sophomores, Juniors, and Seniors to work individually with a faculty member on a project or topic of mutual interest.
 Courses are arranged on an individual basis at the instigation of the student or faculty member.

 Most students who undertake Independent Study do so in their Senior year, but qualified students can undertake Independent Study Sophomore year or later.
 Students who anticipate Independent Study are encouraged to complete their foundation courses in mathematics, chemistry, physics, and engineering as early as possible, so that they will have the background to address challenging engineering problems in collaboration with their faculty study mentor.

-Up to two Independent Study courses may be used as the ECE Electives in the ECE Program, but Independent Study courses may not be used in place of the other required courses in the ECE Program, except for the Free Electives.
+Up to two Independent Study courses may be used as an ECE Elective and/or ECE Extension Elective in the ECE Program, but Independent Study courses may not be used in place of the other required courses in the ECE Program, except for the Free Electives.
 Students may take Independent Study courses as Free Electives, and all successfully completed Independent Study courses count toward the total of 34 courses required for a Duke degree.
 Many students find that Independent Study is a rewarding educational experience.

 The Pratt Undergraduate Research Fellows Program provides engineering undergraduates with an opportunity to do intensive research in their engineering major for course credit and an opportunity to do summer research.
 This is a school-wide competitive program open to all qualified students of the Departments of Biomedical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, and Mechanical Engineering and Materials Science.
-The program is under the direction of Jim Gaston, Assitant Dean for Advising and Undergraduate Research for the Pratt School of Engineering.
+The program is under the direction of Carmen Rawls, Assitant Dean for Advising and Outreach for the Pratt School of Engineering.

 Pratt Engineering Undergraduate Fellows work on research projects under the direction of Pratt-faculty advisers.
 Course credit is given in the student's major via a linked three-semester independent studies course sequence of ECE 392, 493 and 494 for ECE majors.
 Other course sequences can be approved for students in special programs such as dual majors.